La Rábida High School: History

-The institute served as a royal room in the visit that King Alfonso XII made to the city of Huelva in the year 1882.
+The school served as a royal residence for the visit of King Alfonso XII to the city in 1882.

 In 1903, the first meteorological station of Huelva and its province was established at the institute.
-It was directed by teachers of the center and they owe the first official climate data available in our province and city.
-In this center was also founded the first schools for workers or professionals of Huelva in the 19th century.
+It was directed by teachers of the center, who recorded the first official climate data available in the city and province.
+The center also oversaw the development of the first worker/professional educational programs in Huelva.

-La Rábida Institute is distinguished as a Historical Educational Institute of Andalusia.
-The centers like this recognized as such as part of a Network of Historical Educational Institutes of Andalusia and can share resources, experiences and initiatives, as well as disseminate their history through educational projects.
+La Rábida Institute is distinguished as a Historical Educational Institute of Andalusia, recognized as part of a Network of Historical Educational Institutes of Andalusia which share resources, experiences, initiatives, and disseminate their history through educational projects.

-In addition, La Rábida Institute is a member of the Order of Alfonso X El Sabio (educational award) for its educational work, becoming the only one in the province and one of the thirteen centers in Andalusia.
-This distinction was awarded by the Ministry of Education and the Royal House last February 2022.
+In addition, La Rábida Institute is a member of the Order of Alfonso X El Sabio (educational award) for its educational work, becoming the only one in the province and one of just thirteen centers in Andalusia.
+This distinction was awarded by the Ministry of Education and the Royal House in February 2022.

 Teaching

-In the educational center the following teachings are offered:
+In the center the following educational levels are taught: